Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Introduction

 \subsection{Framework and motivations}

-Topological Data Analysis (TDA) is an emerging field in data analysis that has found applications in computer vision \cite{tda:li2014computervision}, material science \cite{tda:hiraoka2017materialscience,tda:kramar2013materialscience}, shape analysis \cite{tda:carriere2015shape3d,tda:turner2014shapePHT}, to name a few.
+\blfootnote{This updated version fixes a minor mistake found in the previous version: the space of Radon measure on $E_\Omega$ was incorrectly endowed with the vague topology, instead of a stronger topology, that we call the VM topology.
+This modification only impacts the statements of Proposition \ref{prop:basic_prop} and Proposition \ref{prop:basic_infty}; and the conclusions of all our results remain unchanged.}Topological Data Analysis (TDA) is an emerging field in data analysis that has found applications in computer vision \cite{tda:li2014computervision}, material science \cite{tda:hiraoka2017materialscience,tda:kramar2013materialscience}, shape analysis \cite{tda:carriere2015shape3d,tda:turner2014shapePHT}, to name a few.
 The aim of TDA is to provide interpretable descriptors of the underlying topology of a given object.
 One of the most used (and theoretically studied) descriptors in TDA is the \emph{persistence diagram}.
-This descriptor consists in a locally finite multiset of points in the upper half plane $\upperdiag \defeq \{ (t_1, t_2) \in \R^2, t_2 > t_1\}$, each point in the diagram corresponding informally to the presence of a topological feature (connected component, loop, hole) appearing at some scale in the \emph{filtration} of an object $\X$.
+This descriptor consists in a locally finite multiset of points in the upper half plane $\upperdiag \defeq \{ (t_1, t_2) \in \R^2, t_2 > t_1\}$, each point in the diagram corresponding informally to the presence of a topological feature (connected component, loop, hole, etc.) appearing at some scale in the \emph{filtration} of an object $\X$.
 A complete description of the \emph{persistent homology} machinery is not necessary for this work and the interested reader can refer to \cite{tda:edelsbrunner2010computational} for an introduction.
-The space of persistence diagrams, denoted by $\PD$ in the following, is usually equipped with partial matching metrics $d_p$, sometimes called Wasserstein distances \cite[Chapter VIII.2]{tda:edelsbrunner2010computational}: for $p \in [1,+\infty)$ and $a,b$ in $\PD$, define
+The space of persistence diagrams, denoted by $\PD$ in the following, is usually equipped with partial matching extended metrics $d_p$ (i.e.~it can happen that $d_p(\mu,\nu) = +\infty$ for some $\mu,\nu \in \PD$), sometimes called Wasserstein distances \cite[Chapter VIII.2]{tda:edelsbrunner2010computational}: for $p \in [1,+\infty)$ and $a,b$ in $\PD$, define